bimdata/javascript-api-client/docs/ModelApi.md

 ## updateStorey

-> Storey updateStorey(cloudPk, id, modelPk, projectPk, data)
+> InlineResponse2002 updateStorey(cloudPk, modelPk, projectPk, uuid, data)

 Update some fields of a storey